the grand ole opry

 EMMYLOU HARRIS

-Emmylou Harris came across the Atlanteren on an errand to do a concert in Europe in 2019, and it was at Norsk Countrytreff.
-Emmylou had some good years with Gram Parsons, who acted as both mentor and vocal partner for young Harris - and after his death, Harris developed her music as she thought Parsons would have wanted.
+Emmylou Harris came across the Atlantic on an errand to do a concert in Europe in 2019, and it was at Norsk Countrytreff.
+Emmylou had some great years with Gram Parsons, who served as both mentor and vocal partner to the young Harris - and after his death, Harris developed her music as she thought Parsons would have wanted.

 Emmylou joined the Opry family as early as 1992, and has no less than 10 Gold Albums and 12 Grammys.
 She has also received Billboard Magazine's highest distinction - the Century Award.